Collated mortality insights

 where \(\hat\beta\) is the maximum likelihood estimator of the covariate weights, \(X\) is the vector of covariates, \(L\) is the log-likelihood (which has already been adjusted for overdispersion), \(w\ge0\) is the log-likelihood weight, \(\mathbf{I}=\text{E}wXX^\text{T}\) and \(\mathbf{J}=\text{E}w^2XX^\text{T}\).

 Caveat: \(w\) is an ad hoc reallocation of log-likelihood; it is not relevance.
+For the version of this insight that does take account of relevance, see Insight 17.

 Insight 11.
 Adjusting globally for overdispersion is reasonable and straightforward